snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 <h2 id="running">4.
 Managing EMR with Dataflow Runner</h2>

 To use Dataflow Runner you will need to create two configuration files.
-The first being an EMR cluster configuration which will be used to create the cluster ready for use, the second being a series of steps/playbook that will be added to the created cluster.
+The first is an EMR cluster configuration, which will be used to launch the cluster; the second is the "playbook" containing a sequential series of steps that you want executed on a given cluster.

+Here is the cluster configuration - note that this is EMR-specific:

 {% highlight json %}
 {